fluxsauce/OpenSpree/README.markdown

 ## License

-*Spree!* is © and ™ 1997, 2011 James Ernest and Cheapass Games: [www.cheapass.com](http://www.cheapass.com).
+*Spree!* is (c) and TM 1997, 2011 James Ernest and Cheapass Games: [www.cheapass.com](http://www.cheapass.com).
 Spree was released on 2011.09.15 under the [CC BY-NC-ND 3.0](http://creativecommons.org/licenses/by-nc-nd/3.0/) license by James Ernest.
 Permission for the development of OpenSpree was given in writing from author James Ernest.

 *OpenSpree* is [CC BY-NC-ND 3.0](http://creativecommons.org/licenses/by-nc-nd/3.0/) by [Jon Peck](http://theconfluence.org) and [FluxSauce](http://fluxsauce.com).